This recipe for cotechino sausage with lentils is traditionally served in Italy on New Year's Eve.

 When the lentils are cooked drain them and arrange in a serving dish.

-Serve with the sliced sausage slices on top, sprinkled with chopped parsley.
+Serve with the sliced bacon sausage slices on top, sprinkled with chopped parsley.

 🥗 Serve with

-- Lentils - If you prefer to use ready cooked tinned/canned lentils then substitute with a drained 400g / 16oz tin, which will be approximately 265g in weight as the lentils soak up the water when cooked and almost double their weight.
+- Lentils - If you prefer to use ready cooked tinned/canned lentils then substitute with a drained 400g / 16oz tin, which will be approximately 265g in weight.
+The lentils soak up the water when cooked and almost double their weight.

 📖 Variations